WebAssembly/design/Rationale.md

 use NaN-boxing, because they can rely on the property that if an arithmetic operation has no non-canonical NaNs as input, its output is also canonical.

+The specific bit-pattern rules are modeled after what numerous popular hardware architectures do.
+Note that IEEE 754-1985 had looser rules for NaN bit pattern encodings than IEEE 754-2008, and some hardware architectures, notably MIPS, historically behaved differently than other architectures.
+However, since the publication of IEEE 754-2008, MIPS has added a configuration mode (NAN2008) which enables support for the new rules.

 ## Motivating Scenarios for Feature Testing